Easy One-Pan Marry Me Chicken and Orzo Recipe

 Instructions:

 1. Heat the olive oil in a large skillet over medium-high heat.
-Season the chicken with Italian seasoning, garlic powder, salt, and black pepper.
-Place the chicken into the skillet and sear for about 4 to 5 minutes per side, until golden brown.
-It doesn’t need to be fully cooked through at this stage, it will finish cooking with the orzo.
+Place the chicken into the skillet, season it with salt, pepper, and Italian seasoning.
+Sear for about 4 to 5 minutes, stirring occasionally.
+It doesn't need to be fully cooked through at this stage, it will finish cooking with the orzo.

 2. Lower the heat to medium.
 Add the minced garlic and tomato paste to the pan, stirring them around the chicken.
 Let them cook for about 1 minute, gently scraping up any browned bits from the bottom of the pan.